-- 1. Open the attribute table for the land use parcels. - 2.
-Click on the "Options" button and select "Add Field...". - 3.
-Create a field called AUTO that is type "Text".
+- 1. Open the Land-Use Parcel Attribute Table.

+- 2. Click on the Options button and select Add Field.

+- 3. Create a field called AUTO that is type Text.

-- 4. Select any parcels that qualify as "Industrial and Auto-Oriented Uses".
+- 4. Select any parcels that qualify as Industrial and Auto-Oriented Uses.
 The following are the uses we selected:

-- o.
+- a.
 INDUSTRIAL, VACANT LAND

-- p.
+- b.
 FOOD&DRINK PROCESS PLANTS AND STORAE

-- q.
-FOUNDERIES&HEAVY MANUFACT PLANTS
+- c.
+FOUNDERIES & HEAVY MANUFACT PLANTS

-- r.
+- d.
 MANUFACTURING & ASSEMBLY LIGHT

-- s.
+- e.
 GRAIN ELEVATORS

-- t.
+- f.
 OTHER INDUSTRIAL STRUCTURES

-- u.
+- g.
 CAR WASHES

-- v.
+- h.
 AUTO CAR SALES AND SERVICES

-- w.
+- i.
 PARKING GARAGE STRUCTURE & LOTS

-- x.
+- j.
 FLEX INDUSTRAIL CENTER

-- y.
+- k.
 COMMERCIAL WAREHOUSES

-- z.
-MINI WAREHOUSE
+- 1. MINI WAREHOUSE

-- aa.
+- m.
 COMMERCIAL TRUCK TERMINALS

-- bb.
+n.
 RAILROAD REAL PROP USED IN OPERATION

-- 5. Enter a new land use code in the AUTO field.
+5. Enter a new land-use code in the AUTO field.

-- 1. Right click on the land use parcel layer and select "Properties". - 2.
-Click the "Definition Query" tab and click the "Query Builder" button. - 3.
-In the "SELECT FROM . . .
-WHERE:" box select the parcels that are industrial and auto-oriented uses. - 4.
-Click "OK" then click "Apply".
-Now, only parcels that are industrial and auto-oriented uses will be shown in the attribute table. - 5.
-Under the XTools drop-down menu, select "Table Operations" and "Export to Excel". - 6.
-Select your land use parcel layer and the ID and hectares fields. - 7.
-Click "OK".
+- 1. Right-click on the Land-Use Parcels Layer and select Properties. - 2.
+Click the Definition Query tab and click the Query Builder button. - 3.
+In the SELECT FROM . . .
+WHERE box select the parcels that are Industrial and Auto-Oriented Uses. - 4.
+Click OK, then click Apply.
+Now, only parcels that are Industrial and Auto-Oriented Uses will be shown in the Attribute Table. - 5.
+Under the XTools dropdown menu, select Table Operations and Export to Excel. - 6.
+Select your Land-Use Parcels Layer and the ID and hectares fields. - 7.
+Click OK.
 Depending on the number of parcels you have selected, it may take some time to export the data to Excel. - 8.
-The new Excel file will contain the hectares of the social uses in each study site; use Excel's Subtotals command (under the Data drop-down menu) to summarize and group this information. - 9.
-Re-query the land use parcel layer to once again include all parcels (do not include areas of water or roads).
-Follow steps 1-4 but modify the criteria for the parcels to be selected. - 10.
-Return to the land use parcel attribute table. - 11.
+The new Excel file will contain the hectares of the are Industrial and Auto-Oriented Uses in each study site; use Excel's Subtotals command (under the Data dropdown menu) to summarize and group this information. - 9.
+Re-query the Land-Use Parcels Layer to once again include all parcels (do not include areas of water or roads).
+Follow steps 1-4, but modify the criteria for the parcels to be selected. - 10.
+Return to the Land-Use Parcel Attribute Table. - 11.
 Right-click on the field that contains the IDs and select Summarize. - 12.
-Under "2.
-Choose one or more summary statistics..." expand the box labeled "Hectares" and check the box marked "Sum". - 13.
-Select or create an output file name and hit OK. - 14.
+Under 2.
+Choose one or more summary statistics, expand the box labeled Hectares and check the box marked Sum. - 13.
+Select or create an output file name and click OK. - 14.
 The output .dbf file will contain the total hectares of the land use in each study site.

-- 1. In Excel or other spreadsheet program, combine the land use hectares and your total parcel hectares based on the site ID numbers. - 2.
-For each land use category in each site, divide the land use hectares by total parcel hectares to get the percentages of total parcel area in the industrial and auto-oriented uses.
+- 1. In Excel or other spreadsheet program, combine the land-use hectares and your total parcel hectares based on the site ID numbers. - 2.
+For each land-use category in each site, divide the land-use hectares by total parcel hectares to get the percentages of total parcel area in the Industrial and Auto-Oriented Uses.